AIMotionLab-SZTAKI/skybrush-ext-aimotionlab/README.md

    of the extensions.

 8. If any dependencies fail to install at first, you may check their status with `poetry show`.
-If they indeed didn't install, try `poetry update`.
+If they indeed didn't install, or there is an error with the hash,try `poetry update`.
+If any extensions aren't loaded after the server launches, try another `poetry install`.

 9. Run the server with `poetry run skybrushd -c skybrushd.jsonc`.